 Sources for Printing Your Travel Photos

 If we’re going to talk about how to display your travel photos, we need to start with printing.
-We’ll cover some other ways without printing below, but for now, assume we need to get those photos off your phone or your camera.
+We’ll cover some other ways without printing below, but for now, assume we need to get those digital photos off your phone or your camera.

-Traditionally, and one of the easier ways to get physical copies of your photos is by using printing services at places such as Walgreens or CVS Photo.
+Traditionally, one of the easier ways to get physical copies of your photos is by using printing services at places such as Walgreens or CVS Photo.
 I like that for most prints, you have a same-day option.
 So if we’re feeling super motivated, waiting on delivery won’t stop us!

-Another option, and best if you want to print single photos on a whim, is to invest in a decent photo printer.
+Another good idea, and best if you want to print single photos on a whim, is to invest in a decent photo printer.
 I like working with Hp Printers because of their HP instant ink program.
 Enroll for a small monthly charge, based on how many pages you print, and always have ink on hand.
 It’s cheaper than buying ink.
 The HP Envy works well with Bluetooth and your phone.
 Reviews seem pretty great about printing photos as well.

 The HP Sprocket Select Photo Printer is possibly the best thing I’ve seen to bring with you on the go.
 Full-color photos and Bluetooth allow you to print images on the go.
 It’s only 3.5 by 5 inches long, so it’s perfect to keep in your purse or camera bag.
 I like the idea of using this printer to use as thank you cards when you’re traveling as well.